AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/search/search-workfront.md

 ---
 navigation-topic: search
-title: Search Adobe Workfront
+title: Search [!DNL Adobe Workfront]
-description: You can easily locate items in Adobe Workfront by searching for them when you cannot remember their exact location.
+description: You can easily locate items in [!DNL Adobe Workfront] by searching for them when you cannot remember their exact location.
 feature: Get Started with Workfront
 author: Lisa
 exl-id: 7c856349-c79f-40d8-9c96-b32bfb6d5417
 ---
-# Search Adobe Workfront
+# Search [!DNL Adobe Workfront]

-You can easily locate items in Adobe Workfront by searching for them when you cannot remember their exact location.
+You can easily locate items in [!DNL Adobe Workfront] by searching for them when you cannot remember their exact location.

-You can see the Search box in the upper-right corner of any page within Workfront.
+You can see the [!UICONTROL Search] box in the upper-right corner of any page within Workfront.

 ![](assets/search-globalnavigationbar-350x62.png)